List of minor Scottish Qualifying Cup entrants: History

 The club, from the village of the same name in Fifeshire, was formed in May 1914 to provide senior football in the village.
 The club's administrative officers were from Cowdenbeath, and the club resolved to play its home matches when Cowdenbeath was not also at home.

-The club kept its ambitions in check for the 1914–15 season, deciding not to join a league, but to ease into football by playing in Cup competitions alone.
+The club kept its ambitions in check for the 1914–15 season, deciding not to join a league (a late application to join the Central Football League after Lochgelly United was elevated to the Scottish Football League falling short), but to ease into football by playing in Cup competitions alone.
 However the club's timing could scarcely have been worse, with the First World War starting within a fortnight.
 There are only two recorded matches for the club; a 5–0 home defeat to Cowdenbeath to open its ground, and a 3–0 defeat to Lochgelly United in the 1914–15 Scottish Qualifying Cup, only goalkeeper Robertson saving the club from further humiliation after a "feeble" show.

 Thereafter, the club failed to fulfil its fixtures, as so many of its players had joined the armed forces.
 Indeed, one player, A. Wilkie, was censured for turning out for Inverness Caledonian when registered to Lumphinnans, but having been sent to Inverness for military purposes.
 Lumphinnans therefore scratched from the Fife Cup, its sister competition the Wemyss Cup, and the Penman Cup.
 The club therefore went into a hiatus for the War, which became permanent.